SwissDataScienceCenter/renku/docs/admin/index.rst

      $ kubectl create ns renku
      $ kubectl -n renku create -f renku-pvc.yaml

-Ensure that PVs are added correctly and have the appropriate storageclass.
+Ensure that PVs are added correctly and have the appropriate storage class.

 3. Create a renku-values.yaml file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~